proyectos-mario/hiberus-ecommerce/README.md

 ## localhost urls (Explain why?)

 That how you can see, I use localhost for all services.
-That is because willfully, I expose API in localmachine for testing purposes for API services and database services.
+That is because willfully, I expose APIs in localmachine for testing purposes for API services and database services, but internally microservices use its own network for connect its containers  thanks to Docker and Docker-compose technology.
+A easy test to see it,  is delete expose port in docker-compose file.
 It can see in docker-compose file like this

 ```
 ...